 Nearby, Port Grimaud is a seaside town located in between Saint-Tropez and Sainte-Maxime that is always worth a walk around.
 It was created by architect François Spoerry in the 1960s and built out of the marshes of the bay of Saint Tropez.
 Built with small canals like Venice, the mainly traffic free town is popular with boat owners as most properties come with their own berth.
 The beach, located slightly away from town is one long stretch of golden sand.
 The sea is shallow and gently sloping, making it perfect for families.
 Windsurfing and kayak hire is also available.
 Port Grimaud beach does get quite busy during the high season, but it is probably one of the best beaches around St Tropez.
 If you are looking for a beach near St Tropez, then I would head out for Tahiti beach.
 It is small, but beautifully formed (just like the bikinis you will see on the beach!).

-Best places in France to visit # 10 - Pont du Gard, Uzes and Nimes
+What to see in France 2020 - Pont du Gard, Uzes and Nimes

 Avignon, arrived on the World's stage when in 1303 the Vatican decided to move away from the anarchic violence of Rome and to set up camp in the peaceful banks of the Rhone in Provence.
 Although the Popes only stayed for 70 years, their legacy can still be seen on the beautiful streets of Avignon.
 Today Avignon is a charming South France city, often called recognised as the gateway to Provence.
 The town contains lots of bustling streets and squares.
 It is also home to the famous Pont du Avignon - famous because of the song and because if you mention this song to any French person they will immediately starting it and dancing with nearby strangers.